maixnor/wu-quartz/content/semester 3/Cheatsheet BA1.md

 factor values should all be positive and not a single factor should be responsible for all variables.

-figuring out how many factors you need: [[Eigenvalues]] for each number greater than 1
+figuring out how many factors you need: [[Eigenvalues]] for each number greater than 1.
+There will be as many eigenvalues as there are variables - but not all of them are relevant.
-#todo I don't get this "for each number greater than 1" quite either

 ```r
 eigen(corr.itsButter.sc)[1]